eProsima/Fast-DDS-docs/docs/fastdds/transport/low-bandwidth-transports.rst

 This low-bandwidth transport performs a standard compression of data before sending and the corresponding decompression after receiving.
-The compression algorithm may be selected between Zlib and Bzip2, or even let the transport perform both and use the one ahich produces the shortest output.
+The compression algorithm may be selected between Zlib and Bzip2, or even let the transport perform both and use the one which produces the shortest output.

 This transport can be configured using the |DomainParticipantQos| |DomainParticipantQos::properties-api|
 ``rtps.payload_compression``.